 Social networking tools and features have made their way into so many of our software applications that they have changed the way we do business.
 “The market right now is in the exploding phase,” says David Carr, editor of The BrainYard, referring to the vast number of social networking tools that permeate cyberspace.
-As you’ll find in SSQ’s recent guide,
+As you’ll find in SSQ’s recent guide, Social media: A guide to enhancing ALM with collaborative tools, the uses of social media cover the span of the entire software development lifecycle, as early as idea gathering through customer service and everything in between.
+In this article, enterprise leaders and project managers will learn more about how organizations are using social media features and tools to aid in collaboration between business and IT and ultimately, end users.

 The growing trend towards business and IT collaboration